 Organizational History of the Arts Council of White Lake

 In 1985 a group of visionaries pooled their talents and interests to provide a much-needed art program in the White Lake Area.
-Their fledgling efforts were quickly embraced and the first bylaws of the newly created Arts Council were adopted in September 1987.
-Ever since, members have continued to work toward their mission to encourage, initiate, and facilitate an enriched artistic, cultural and creative environment
+Their fledgling efforts were quickly embraced and were so successful that the first bylaws of the newly created Arts Council were adopted in September 1987 and ever since, members have continued to work toward their mission to encourage, initiate, and facilitate an enriched artistic, cultural and creative environment.

-Since its inception, the Arts Council has offered free summer music concerts at the Montague Band Shell.
-These beloved programs draw audiences of several hundred each week.
-Each summer’s schedule offers a wide variety of musical talent, appealing to music lovers of all ages.
+From the beginning, the Arts Council has offered free summer music concerts at the Montague Music Shell, which continue to draw audiences of several hundred each week.
+Each summer’s program offers a wide variety of musical talent, appealing to music lovers of all ages.

-Buoyed by the success of the concerts and enjoying increasing community support, the Council turned toward developing art programs for local schools to help fill gaps in dwindling budgets.
-The Council subsidized programs presented to students by Michigan artists, and twice sponsored the popular rolling Artrain art exhibit.
-The Artrain project inspired the community to make a deeper investment in the infrastructure of our local cultural sector.
-That investment enabled the Council to providing grants for special art projects, and offering scholarships for local students to attend art camps, workshops and classes.
-Financial support for our students remains an enduring objective of the Arts Council.
+Along with the concerts, art programs were developed for local schools to help fill gaps in dwindling budgets.
+The Arts Council subsidized programs presented to students by Michigan artists, and twice sponsored the popular Art Train.
+Providing grants for special art projects, and offering scholarships for local students to attend art camps, workshops and classes is an enduring objective of the Arts Council.

-The Council turned next to creating an arts education center to provide instruction to local students from artists, poets, writers, dancers, musicians, and dramatists.
-The Nuveen Community Center for the Arts was formed in 2002 and is funded by a continuing grant from the Nuveen Benevolent Trust, a private foundation of the Nuveen family.
-The family spent many summers in the White Lake community and wanted to help create a rich environment for arts education, where those who want to learn can be nurtured and inspired.
+Buoyed by success of the Gallery, the Council turned next to creating an arts education center.
+The Nuveen Community Center for the Arts became the newest branch of the council in 2002.
+The Nuveen is funded by a continuing grant from the Nuveen Benevolent Trust, the private foundation of the Nuveen family, who spent decades of summers at White Lake.
+The Nuveen has created a rich environment for arts education, offering supportive instruction from artists, poets, writers, dancers, musicians, and dramatists.
+Those who want to learn can be nurtured and inspired at the Nuveen Center.

-In 2005, to celebrate the 20thanniversary, and with an eye toward the 25thyear, the Art Walk sculpture project was begun.
-The Art Walk’s goal was to install sculptures along the local portion of the Hart-Montague-White Lake Pathway bike trail.
+In 2005, to celebrate the 20th anniversary, and with an eye toward the 25th year, the Art Walk sculpture project was begun.
+The Art Walk’s goal is to install 25 sculptures along the local portion of the Hart-Montague-White Lake Pathway bike trail.
 By August 2007, six sculptures were installed along the pathway and in 2010, the ACWL’s signature piece, Sailboat – Trees, was placed in Covell Park.
-To date, there are 14 installations and the project continues.
-Take a walk or a ride along the trail and enjoy the art along the way!

 By 2006, the ACWL Board realized that performance art was missing from its menu of artistic options.
-The Music and Performing Arts branch of the Council was the result of a partnership with a newly forming Chamber Music.
-By the time it was six months old this branch had provided eight well-attended public performances and continued to grow, offering a variety of musical enjoyment opportunities to the public!
-In 2010, this branch created the Whitehall Sesquicentennial Brass Ensemble in celebration of Whitehall’s 150thanniversary.
-The White Lake Chamber Music Festival was a dream come true, offering 10 days of concerts and workshops each August.
-The Music branch formed its own non-profit organization in 2017 and continues to bring lovely music to our community.
+They partnered with a newly forming Chamber Music Society to create the Council’s Music and Performing Arts branch.
+By the time it was six months old this branch had provided eight well-attended public performances and continues to grow, offering a variety of musical enjoyment opportunities to the public!
+In 2010, this branch created the Whitehall Sesquicentennial Brass Ensemble in celebration of Whitehall’s 150th anniversary.

 From toddlers to seniors, vacationers to long-time residents, this area has been blessed by art developed with local character and global skill.
 We enjoy the talents of world-class artists, musicians, and writers embraced by a community that nurtures art, culture, and creativity.